Dobitschen

-Dobitschen (/de/) is a municipality in the Altenburger Land district, in the far eastern part of Thuringia, Germany.
-It borders on the municipalities Schmölln, Göllnitz, Mehna and Starkenberg.
-It is subdivided into the Ortsteile Dobitschen, Meucha, Pontewitz and Rolika.
+Dobitschen (/de/) is a village and a former municipality in the Altenburger Land district, in the far eastern part of Thuringia, Germany.
+Since 1 January 2026, it is part of the town Schmölln.
+It was subdivided into the Ortsteile Dobitschen, Meucha, Pontewitz and Rolika, which are since 2026 Ortsteile of Schmölln.

 History

 Within the German Empire (1871–1918), Dobitschen was part of the Duchy of Saxe-Altenburg.
 From 1952 to 1990, it was part of the Bezirk Leipzig of East Germany.